What's a Crop Report PLUS?

 When it comes to reporting the "value" of agriculture, the Crop Report PLUS is a new tool for long-existing mandate.

 Traditional crop reports narrowly define "value" as dollar value of production.
-Our Crop Report PLUS takes the definition a step farther.
+Our Crop Report PLUS takes the definition an important step farther.

 We use 21st century economic analysis tools to capture the fuller value of agriculture to a given county.
 This includes not just production, but also processing, employment, and multiplier effects.